spinnytea/modern_webdev/README.md

     1. keyboard shortcut to temporarily show tour-start icons
 1. refactor dist/themes and dist/vendor/bootstrap (themes), they really don't need to be in vendor, it's okay
 1. finish skipped tests & 100% coverage
-1. load vendor libs with requirejs, not static on page (the hard part is angular)
 1. finish code TODOs
 1. lint config
     1. eslint-plugin-requirejs